 Endless traffic jams, apartment and office blocks lying vacant, and poorly maintained public facilities – welcome to Phnom Penh in the year 2038.

-The research, which has yet to be finalised, is based on current trends and projections and was divided into four possible scenarios that Phnom Penh could face in its developmental future.
+The research, which has yet to be finalized, is based on current trends and projections and was divided into four possible scenarios that Phnom Penh could face in its developmental future.

 “We think that’s the most likely scenario, we’re going to see certain investments, but we’re going to see high rises that remain empty, we’re going to see the same pattern that we are seeing today,” he said on Tuesday.